christina2564/COMP383_GroupProject/README.md

 Project 3 - Harmonize GWAS Summary Statistics for S-PrediXcan

 ## Project Overview
 The purpose of this project was to Evaluate different GWAS Harmonization tools, and determined the best one to use.
-With that determined tool, we created a snakefile pipeline for users to implement if they did not want to do as much coding.
+Through the evaluation of the three harmonization tools, seen in Tool_Comparision.md, we determined that MetaXcan was the most efficient tool to use.
+Below contains instructions to install and run Metaxcan.
+We have also included instructions to run harmonized data on S-PrediXcan.

 ## Dependencies Used
 ### Softwares
-- conda -> creates an environment for Metxcan and Predixcan to be ran on
+- conda
 - Linux or macOS
 - Python
 - R